 - Heat a good splash of olive oil in a large cooking pot over high heat.

-- In a small mixing bowl whisk the eggs until they start to get all foamy and just a hint thickened.
-Remove the pot with the stew from heat.
+- In a small saucepan add the eggs and beat them lightly with a hand whisk until foamy and just a hint thickened.

 YOU MAY ALSO LIKE...